 - 1/4 cup red wine vinegar

-- In a large pot, saute onion and celery until tender and starting to brown (about 3 minutes).
+- In a large pot, sauté the onion and celery in the olive oil (2 tablespoons) over medium-high heat until tender and starting to brown (about 3 minutes).

-- Add broth, sweet potatoes, lentils, tomatoes, and spices.
+- Add the chicken broth (6 cups), diced sweet potatoes, lentils, tomatoes, and spices.
 Bring to a boil, turn heat down, cover, and simmer on low for approximately 30 minutes (or until lentils and sweet potatoes are tender).